web-platform-tests/rfcs/rfcs/remote_channel.md

 #### Addressing

-Contexts that want to participate in messaging must have a parameter called `uuid` in their URL, with a value that's a UUID.
+Contexts that want to participate in messaging must have a query parameter called `uuid` in their URL, with a value that's a UUID.
 This will be used to identify the channel dedicated to messages sent to that context.
 If the context is navigated the new document may reuse the